Adasumizox/Adasumizox/README.md

 - 👋 Hi, I’m @Adasumizox
 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on Cybersecurity projects
-- 📫 How to reach me @Adasumizox on twitter
+- 📫 How to reach me @Adasumizox on twitter or daniel.jeczen on linkedin

 <!---
 Adasumizox/Adasumizox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.